Momentum

 Lincoln Laboratory Challenge Statement:

-Wildfire Mission: Investigate use of technology to mitigate wildfires, in particular how to integrate information from various sensing platforms to track and monitor wildfires, as well as potential ideas for enhancing protective gear for first responders.
+Wildfire Challenge: Investigate use of technology to mitigate wildfires, in particular how to integrate information from various sensing platforms to track and monitor wildfires, as well as potential ideas for enhancing protective gear for first responders.

 Applications to participate in Momentum 2025 are now closed.